qctrl/.github/profile/README.md

 - [**Boulder Opal**](https://q-ctrl.com/boulder-opal): Build the quantum platforms of the future.

-  The world’s first and most powerful design-and-test EDA for the quantum era.
+  The world's first and most powerful design-and-test EDA for the quantum era.

 - [**Q-CTRL Embedded**](https://q-ctrl.com/q-ctrl-embedded): Unleash latent hardware performance.